T

 shopping

-Otaru's main street, renowned for its glasswork, music boxes, and confectioneries.
-It's a delightful place to browse for souvenirs and sample local sweets.
+Otaru's main street, famous for its glasswork shops, music boxes, and sweet shops.
+It's a delightful place for browsing and souvenir hunting.

-• Don't miss LeTAO for its famous cheesecake.
+• Visit the LeTAO main store for their famous double cheesecake.

 Short walk from Otaru Canal.